43piRcubed/portfolio/dog-project/README_dog.md

 ### Instructions  -  to run webapp

-13. navigate to the app directory fomr the project home direcotry:
+13. Navigate to the app directory from the project home direcotry:
 	```
 	cd app
 	```
-14. run the backend:
+14. Run the backend:
 	```
 	python3 dog_breed_run.py
 	```
+	![CommandLine][image1]

-15. Go to your browser ( this was tested with Safari) and type in the below local server ip as indicated once the backendis fully loaded:
+15. Go to your browser ( this was tested with Safari) and type in the below local server ip as indicated once the backend is fully loaded:
 	```
 	0.0.0.0:3001
 	```
+	![running_on][image2]
+	![backennd_ok][image3]

 16. Once the page loads:
 	```
-	select an image file in the Choose File field
+	select an image file in the Choose File field (slect an image file fomr your computer)
 	click on the Classify Dog Breed Button
 	wait until page is loaded again (this may take some time)